Mt. Zion (album): Release and promotion

 On June 20, 2025, Queen released a single titled "Dusty Bibles", which he deemed as "one of the most honest songs I’ve ever dropped".
 Alongside the song's release, he announced Mt.
 Zion as his second album, slated for release on August 22, 2025.

 The album's fourth single, "Cloud and Fire", was released on July 29, 2025, described as being a "gentle, emotional track".
 Queen spoke about the song saying, "I wrote Cloud and Fire after reading about the story of Moses and the Israelites journeying through the desert, led by a pillar of cloud in the day and a pillar of fire at night.
 It’s a reminder of God’s steadfast guidance through every trial," referencing the Biblical story of The Exodus.
 The single was supported by the release of an official lyric video.

 On August 8, 2025, "I'll Fly Away", a collaboration with Benjamin William Hastings, was released as the fifth single from Mt.
 Zion.
 The song was supported by an official lyrics video.

 Predating the album's release, five tracks were released exclusively to Air1 radio stations, including "The Meaning of Life" on August 18, 2025, "Adonai (Lord of My Life)" on August 19, "Watch Your Mouth" on August 20, "Slow Down, Please" on August 21, and the title track, "Mt.
 Zion", on August 22.

 Queen will perform two headlining album release shows, including at the Ryman Auditorium in Nashville, Tennessee, on October 27, 2025, and at the Yuengling Center in Tampa, Florida, on November 1.
 Both shows will perform the album's full setlist.

 Style

-Lindsay Williams of K-Love observed that, similair to Queen's The Prodigal (2024), Mt.
+Lindsay Williams of K-Love observed that, similar to Queen's The Prodigal (2024), Mt.
 Zion writing contains "honest, conviting delivery" and "acoustic-grounded sound", building on its predecessor's "Americana-threaded storytelling".
 The album is characterized by "rich storytelling" and "definitive folk-pop stylings", in which Queen writes lyrics inspired by various Bible passages.
 Jesus Freak Hideout observed the album to be folk, nu-folk, and country.

 Mt.
 Zion demonstrates the styles of Christian/gospel and AC/Inspo, folk, folk rock, and country.